quic-go/docs/content/docs/quic/streams.md

 ### Bidirectional Stream

 Using QUIC streams is pretty straightforward.
-A bidirectional stream (`quic.Stream`) implements both these interfaces.
-Conceptually, a bidirectional stream can be thought of as the composition of two unidirectional streams in opposite directions.
+Conceptually, a bidirectional stream (`quic.Stream`)can be thought of as the composition of two unidirectional streams in opposite directions.

 {{< callout type="warning" >}}
   Calling `Close` on a `quic.Stream` closes the send side of the stream.
 Note that for bidirectional streams, `Close` _only_ closes the send side of the stream.
 It is still possible to read from the stream until the peer closes or resets the stream.